 The denominator for this measure is based on episodes of acute bronchitis.
-For inclusion, members had to have continuous enrollment from one year prior to the episode date to seven days after the episode date.
+For inclusion, members must have continuous enrollment from one year prior to the episode date to seven days after the episode date.
 Episodes included any outpatient visit, observation visit, or ED visit with a diagnosis of acute bronchitis during the measurement year.
-Exclusions were made for ED visits that resulted in an inpatient admission for certain comorbid conditions, including HIV, malignant neoplasms, emphysema, COPD, and cystic fibrosis.
+Exclusions were made for ED visits that resulted in an inpatient admission for certain comorbid conditions, including HIV, malignant neoplasms, emphysema, chronic obstructive pulmonary disease (COPD), and cystic fibrosis.
 Members who were on antibiotics prior to the episode or who had competing diagnoses (e.g., pharyngitis) also were excluded.